MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 - Azure subscription

    You can distribute the resources in more than one subscription, where each subscription may hold different roles, such as network subscription, or security subscription.
 This is described in the Cloud Adoption Framework and Azure Landing Zone documentation described earlier in this article.
 The different subscriptions may also hold different environments, such as production, development, and tests environments.
 It depends on how you want to separate your environment and the number of resources you will have in each.
 One or more subscriptions can be managed together using a Management Group.
-This will give you the ability to apply permissions with role-based access control (RBAC) and Azure policies to a group of subscriptions instead of setting up each subscription individually.
+This will give you the ability to apply permissions with role based access control (RBAC) and Azure policies to a group of subscriptions instead of setting up each subscription individually.

-- Microsoft Defender for Cloud (MDC) and Azure Monitor
+- Microsoft Defender for Cloud and Azure Monitor

-   For each Azure subscription, a set of Azure Monitor solutions and MDC is available.
-If you manage these subscriptions through a Management Group, you will be able to consolidate in a single portal for all the functionality of Azure Monitor and Microsoft MDC.
-For example, Secure Score, provided by MDC, will be consolidated for all your subscriptions, using a Management Group as the scope.
+   For each Azure subscription, a set of Azure Monitor solutions and Defender for Cloud is available.
+If you manage these subscriptions through a Management Group, you will be able to consolidate in a single portal for all the functionality of Azure Monitor and Defender for Cloud.
+For example, Secure Score, provided by Defender for Cloud, will be consolidated for all your subscriptions, using a Management Group as the scope.

 - Storage resource group (1)